 New policy brings greater openness and transparency to Forest Preserve management

-New policy focuses Forest Preserve management on compliance with Article 14, Section 1 of the NYS Constitution, the forever wild clause
+New policy should focus Forest Preserve management on compliance with Article 14, Section 1 of the NYS Constitution, the forever wild clause, but this part of the new policy remains weak

 Just after Labor Day, the Department of Environmental Conservation (DEC) finalized and released a new Forest Preserve Work Plan policy and template.
 This new policy, Commissioner’s Policy 78, or “CP-78,” is the first significant change in Forest Preserve management resulting from Protect the Adirondacks’ legal victory in 2021.
 This lawsuit upheld and defended Article 14, Section 1, in the State constitution, the Forever Wild clause, which governs management of the Forest Preserve.